-The document camera allows any item(s) that are placed on its display surface to be viewed on the courtroom monitors.
+The document camera allows any item that is placed on its display surface to be viewed on the courtroom monitors.
 You can use the document camera to display virtually anything: 3-D objects, transparent sheets, slides, and opaque presentation materials.
-You can choose a black-and-white display for more clarity, or the color display.
-There is also a negative/positive switch used for items such as X-rays.
 This document camera projects a clear image of evidence so that all counsel, the witness, and the jury have the same perspective of the exhibit.